ShahnoorElahi/ShahnoorElahi/README.md

-- 👋 Assalamualaikum, I’m Shahnoor Elahi
+- 👋 Assalamualaikum, I’m Shahnoor Elahi.
-- 👀 I’m a in Full Stack Development
+- 👀 I’m a Full Stack Developer.
-- 📫 You can reach me by LinkedIn, link is given below
+- 📫 You can reach me by LinkedIn, link is given below.